-- 105. (1) A member, other than the Deputy President, a Minister or the leader of a party, may be recognised by the Chair to make a statement on any matter for not more than one and a half minutes. - (2) Members of each party are entitled to make a number of statements in substantially the same proportion in which their parties are represented in the Assembly, provided that each party must have the right to make at least one statement. - (3) If a member, for whatever reason, during the sequence of proceedings, fails to utilise the opportunity to make a statement, the party to which that member belongs forfeits that opportunity. - (4) Members of the various parties must be recognised in the following order: - (a) a member of the majority party; and - (b) a member of each of the other parties in the order of the size of their membership in the Assembly, provided that a member of the majority party must be recognised each time after a member of another party has made a statement or has been given the opportunity to do so. - (5) The process in Subrule (4) must continue until statements by members are exhausted or the time allotted for statements by members has expired, whichever occurs first. - (6) At the conclusion of statements by members, a Cabinet member present must be given an opportunity to respond, for not more than two minutes, to any statement directed to that Cabinet member or made in respect of that Cabinet member's portfolio. - (7) The total time allotted for responses by Cabinet members may not exceed 30 minutes.
+- 105. (1) A member, other than the Deputy President, a Minister or a Deputy Minister, may be recognised by the presiding officer to make a statement on any matter for not more than one and a half minutes. - (2) Members of each party are entitled to make a number of statements, minority parties being given an opportunity to participate in a manner consistent with democracy. - (3) If a member, for whatever reason, during the sequence of proceedings, fails to utilise the opportunity to make a statement, the party to which that member belongs forfeits that opportunity. - (4) Members of the various parties must be recognised in the order determined by the Rules Committee. - (5) The process in Subrule (4) must continue until statements by members are exhausted or fourteen statements have been made, whichever occurs first.